Sequential Sweeps and High Dimensional Expansion: Introduction

 \end{theorem} In conjunction with \cref{thm:yot} and \cref{thm:showa}, this implies \begin{corollary} If $X$ is completely $\ee$-product, then

 If $X$ has connected links and is a $\vec \gamma$-local spectral expander with $\gamma_{n-2} \le \frac{\ee}{2n}$, then

 \end{corollary}

 This immediately implies that when $\ee \to 0$ we have $\Gap(\Psq) \to 1$, i.e.~as the $\ee$ parameters get arbitrarily close to 0, $\Gap(\Psq)$ gets arbitrarily close to 1.
 We observe that while the prior for \cref{cor:cora} is too strong to be meaningful in the combinatorial sampling setting,\footnote{Where one generally has a $\vec \gamma$-local spectral expander with $\gamma_i = O(1)/(n-i)$.} for families of local-spectral expanders of bounded rank, such as \cite{KaufmanO18b, LubotzkySV05} the assumptions are much milder.
+We also note that the spectral mixing time estimates one obtains through the estimate \cref{cor:cora}, say for the simplicial complexes of \cite{KaufmanO18b, LubotzkySV05} ,are significantly sharper than those obtained through \cref{thm:myn} (or those obtained through even stronger entropic estimates, which we will also discuss below)